 How to Paint a Garage Door Using a Paint Sprayer

 Painting a garage door is an easy one-day project.
-With all the angled panels of modern garage doors, spraying is quicker and easier than brushing or rolling.
-It’s really the best way to get a professional, smooth, even finish.
+With all the angled panels of modern garage doors, spraying a garage door with a paint sprayer is quicker and easier than brushing or rolling and is the best way to get a professional, smooth, even finish.

 Safety Notice: Whenever operating spray equipment, take proper safety precautions, stay alert, and be mindful of potential hazards.
 Wear protective gear such as gloves, safety glasses/goggles, spray sock (hood), hat, proper footwear, dust masks and respirators.
 Make sure there is adequate ventilation.
 If you’re painting in the vicinity of appliances, turn them off.
 (See Safety Precautions in your Sprayer Operation Manual.)
 Always refer to the specific instructions and safety procedures for the spray equipment you are using.

 WATCH: How to Paint Your Garage Door with an Airless Sprayer (3:25)

 WATCH: How to Paint Your Garage Door with a Handheld Airless Sprayer (3:12)

 - Graco, Magnum, or TrueCoat Paint Sprayer (visit Paint Sprayer category page to compare models)

 - Spray tips – a wider spray pattern for large surfaces and narrow size for smaller surfaces (see tip selector)